 Raised bogs are invaluable wetland habitats that have been continually declining as a result of human activities.
 Dating back over 10,000 years they once formed extensive wetland complexes over much of the central lowlands of Ireland covering an estimated 350,000 hectares of land.
 Over millennia, they were intricately linked with Irish culture and tradition, but the mechanisation of turf-cutting, the demand for peat by the horticultural sector and the use of peat as a fuel for electricity generation accelerated peatland reclamation in Ireland to such a level that all raised bogs in the country were affected by drainage, to some degree, with many irreversibly and mortally wounded.
 What remained was damaged, punctured, drained and drying out.
 No bog was unaffected by slean or machine.

-A realisation of the need to conserve our peatlands developed at pace in the late 1970’s – too late to save many of Ireland’s great raised bogs – but in time to save some of the wounded remainders.
+A realization of the need to conserve our peatlands developed at pace in the late 1970’s – too late to save many of Ireland’s great raised bogs – but in time to save some of the wounded remainders.
 Offaly Bogs Clara, Raheenmore and Mongan were the catalysts, with studies turning to actions.

 The raised bogs the NPWS, other state agencies, NGO’s, individuals, groups, land-owners and organisations played a role in saving are among the finest examples of natural active raised bog habitat in the world.
 Such is their importance, 53 of these raised bogs have been selected and designated under the EU Habitats Directive as SAC’s (Special Areas of Conservation) and Natura 2000 sites.

 Often referred to as Ireland’s rain forest, these living bogs are of great importance for biodiversity, flood control and the control of carbon emissions.
 It is estimated that although bogs and peatlands cover just 3% of the world’s total surface, they store 30% of the soil’s carbon and twice as much carbon as all the forests in the world.